 Please be sure everyone in your household thoroughly washes their hands for at least 20 seconds before leaving your home.
 Also, please have everyone use the bathroom before leaving home so that we minimize foot traffic during Mass.

-Bring a mask for every member of your household and a bottle of hand sanitizer.
+Bring a mask for every member of your household (that is not fully vaccinated) and a bottle of hand sanitizer.
 We plan to have both masks and hand sanitizer available in the church as long as we can secure supplies moving forward.

 When You Arrive at Church

-Social distancing of a minimum of 6 feet between people not living in the same household must be followed.
-No more than two households per pew.
+Social distancing between people not living in the same household is encouraged where possible.

 Distribution of Holy Communion

-Clergy, with the assistance of the sacristan, will distribute Holy Communion wearing masks.
+Clergy, with the assistance of the sacristan, will distribute Holy Communion.